Subject Access Requests put a fixed deadline on how quickly you must locate personal data, verify the requester, and send a response.

 Organisations are struggling to complete the DSAR process efficiently and cost-effectively within the required one-month window.

-They need a solution that empowers teams to manage DSARs without heavy IT involvement - one that is secure, compliant, and cost-effective.
+They need a solution that empowers teams to manage DSARs without heavy IT involvement - one that is secure, supports compliance expectations, and is cost-effective.

-Mailock, our secure email solution, provides end-to-end encryption and multi-factor authentication, enabling organisations to safely transmit data and verify recipients’ identities before access.
+Mailock, our secure email solution, provides end-to-end encryption and multi-factor authentication, enabling organisations to transmit data more safely and verify recipients' identities before access.

 Paul, CEO and Founder of Beyond Encryption, is an expert in digital identity, fintech, cybersecurity, and business.
 He developed Webline, a leading UK comparison engine, and now drives Mailock, Nigel, and AssureScore to help regulated businesses secure customer data.